10 things you need to know about rosé

 You might have already noticed that rosé wines have a whole palette of nuanced shades, going from pale pink to an almost red hue.
 The difference in colour is largely due to the different vinification techniques which make up these two rosé families: saignée (the bleeding method) and direct pressing.

 Saignée (bleeding) has long been considered the most widespread production method for rosé.
-Black grapes are vinified by maceration in vats, as is done to make red wine.
+Black grapes are vinified through maceration in vats, as is done to make red wine.
 This short maceration gives the wine its colour.
 This kind of rosé is more apt for ageing.

 Direct pressing is becoming popular with an increasing number of domains and consumers.
 After the harvest, the grapes are pressed so that the maceration is especially short.
 After the grapes are pressed, the must is incorporated into the juice until the desired colour is achieved.
 The juice is then vinified quickly, like for a white wine, and fermented at a low temperature.
 Rosés made in this way are notably lighter, less tannic and fresher than saignée rosés.
 They don’t have the same capacity for ageing, though, and should be served as an aperitif rather than with a flavourful meal.